 Phalanx, not Failure: PCB Shielding to Protect Your Design

-During 7 B.C., Greek soldiers—or hoplites--carried a large, concave, circular shield called the hoplon.
+During 7 B.C., Greek soldiers—or hoplites--carried a large, concave, circular pcb shield called the hoplon.
 Made from bronze and wood, the hoplon or Argive shield protected hoplites from chin to knee and—when overlapped—became the basis for the Greek phalanx.

 At the beginning of the 20th century, Ethiopians used their shields when fighting against an invading Italian army.
 The constant banging on the shields by the Ethiopians mingled with war cries as a terrifying prelude to battle.
 Ancient armies deployed shields to protect from spurious attacks and to form war strategy.
-PCB design often relies on different types of shields to protect sensitive circuits from stray RF signals.
+PCB design often relies on different types of shields to protect any sensitive circuit from stray RF signals.

 Within those circuit outposts, renegade wires and traces do everything possible to allow electromagnetic interference (EMI) to escape into the outer reaches of their domains.
 Those skirmishes never end.
 Shielding should exist as part of your overall PCB design strategy.
 Rather than viewing shields as an add-on feature, shields and shielding designs should become part of the initial design process for PCBs.